qbicsoftware/qoffer/src/README.md

     - PackageManager.java: Getting all the offer_ids where the package
     is in use takes 5-10s of time.
 Thus it has been disabled.
     (See: "// TODO: offer_ids currently not in use; since it's extremely slow..")
+    - Opening the inline-editor via double click is sometimes a bit tricky, since vaadin often fails to grab the selected row, but I guess there's not much one do about it (except using shift + enter to open it)..

 ## TODO: